apache/spark/docs/sql-migration-guide.md

     * `ALTER TABLE ..
 ADD PARTITION` throws `PartitionsAlreadyExistException` if new partition exists already
     * `ALTER TABLE ..
 DROP PARTITION` throws `NoSuchPartitionsException` for not existing partitions

+  - In Spark 3.1, when bucket join is enabled(`spark.sql.sources.bucketing.enabled=true`), whether to do bucketed scan on input tables is decided automatically based on query plan.
+Bucketed scan is not used if 1. query does not have operators to utilize bucketing (e.g. join, group-by) or 2. there's an exchange between these operators and table scan.
+You can restore old behavior by setting `spark.sql.sources.bucketing.autoBucketedScan.enabled` to `false`.

 ## Upgrading from Spark SQL 3.0.1 to 3.0.2

   - In Spark 3.0.2, `AnalysisException` is replaced by its sub-classes that are thrown for tables from Hive external catalog in the following situations: